 A stimulating range of new season performances of stage drama, musicals, opera and symphony

 An expert’s account of the history and architecture of New York over the decades

 Newly-opened exhibitions at galleries, including the Metropolitan Museum of Art and MoMA

-The Rockettes’ Christmas Spectacular at Radio City Music Hall in the Rockefeller Center
+The Rockettes’ Christmas Spectacular at Radio City Music Hall at the Rockefeller Center

-An evening of jazz in the Appel Room at the elegant Jazz at the Lincoln Center complex
+An evening of jazz at the elegant Jazz at the Lincoln Center

 The itinerary includes some of the world’s top art and history museums and dining in a selection of the city’s best restaurants.